gatsbyjs/gatsby/docs/contributing/code-contributions.md

 This section is for official theme development in Gatsby's monorepo.
 If you are looking to build your own theme, see [building themes](/docs/themes/building-themes/).

 Themes live in their own [repo](https://github.com/gatsbyjs/themes).
 The themes themselves live in the `packages` directory and starters using them are in the `starters` directory.
-In order to work on a theme find the starter that uses it and do the following:
+In order to work on a theme, find the starter that uses it and do the following:

 1. Run `yarn` in your terminal in the root of the repo.
 2. Still in the repo root run `yarn workspace <starter name> develop`.